 standard (STD): A mandatory constraint on project and activity decision making, established to help achieve or maintain the desired condition or conditions, to avoid or mitigate undesirable effects, or to meet applicable legal requirements.
-Also see chapter 1.
+Also see chapter 1 of this plan.